 (mailman)$ chmod 644 ~/.qmail-default

-Mailman will send via SMTP to our qmail MTA tons of concurrent mails and if you enabled a limit on the number of recipients specified per message, you need to change that limit to accomodate the number of recipients of your lists.
-If you are using the qmail-maxrcpt patch that is built in my qmail package, check the limit in the qmail/control/maxrcpt file.
+Mailman will send via LMTP to our qmail MTA tons of concurrent mails and if you enabled a limit on the number of recipients specified per message, you need to change that limit to accomodate the number of recipients of your lists.
+If you are using the qmail-maxrcpt patch that is included in my qmail package, check the limit in the qmail/control/maxrcpt file.
 You can set DISABLE_MAXRCPT in your tcprules to disable the limit for local IPs (v.
 2024.06.08 upwards).

-10.0.0.:allow,RELAYCLIENT="",QMAILQUEUE="/var/qmail/bin/qmail-queue"
+127.:allow,RELAYCLIENT="",DISABLE_MAXRCPT="",QMAILQUEUE="/var/qmail/bin/qmail-queue" 0.0.0.0:allow,RELAYCLIENT="",DISABLE_MAXRCPT="",QMAILQUEUE="/var/qmail/bin/qmail-queue" 10.0.0.:allow,RELAYCLIENT="",QMAILQUEUE="/var/qmail/bin/qmail-queue"

 Then compile the tcp rules with qmailctl cdb.